Expect Jeera futures to trade sideways: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera Jun futures continue its range bound trade this week to close higher on Thursday mostly on short covering despite weak spot prices.
-The arrivals have been lower during first 7 days of May compared to April.
-As per Agmarknet data, about 2,450 tonnes of jeera arrived in May (1-7) compared to 7,997 in April (1- 7).
+Jeera Jun futures closed little higher for the week and continue its range bound trade mostly due to lack of increase in export interest.
+The arrivals have now slowed down in the physical market.
+As per Agmarknet data, about 4,316 tonnes of jeera arrived in May (1-14) compared to 17,494 in April (1-14).

 Outlook